Grey Cup

-The Grey Cup was first won by the University of Toronto Varsity Blues.
+The Grey Cup was first won by the Toronto Varsity Blues of the University of Toronto.
 Play was suspended from 1916 to 1918 due to the First World War and in 1919 due to a rules dispute.
 The game has typically been contested in an east-versus-west format since the 1920s.
 The game was always played on a Saturday until 1968, but since 1969 (except for 1970) has always been on a Sunday.
 Held in late November (in some years in early December, most recently in 2021), and mostly in outdoor stadiums, the Grey Cup has been played in inclement weather at times, including the 1950 "Mud Bowl", in which a player reportedly came close to drowning in a puddle, then the 1962 "Fog Bowl", when the final minutes of the game had to be postponed to the following day due to a heavy fog, and the 1977 "Ice Bowl", contested on the frozen-over artificial turf at Montreal's Olympic Stadium.
 Most recently, in the 2017 game snow fell, at times heavily, throughout the game.

 The then-Edmonton Eskimos formed the Grey Cup's longest dynasty, winning five consecutive championships from 1978 to 1982.
 Competition for the trophy has been exclusively between Canadian teams, except for a three-year period from 1993 to 1995, when an expansion of the CFL south into the United States resulted in the Baltimore Stallions winning the 1995 championship and taking the Grey Cup south of the border for the only time in its history.